sez11a/liferay-docs-commerce/user/articles/030-user-segmentation.markdown

 or User Groups.
 You are not limited to one type: a segment can have members of an Organization plus other users that you designate by Role.

-+$$$
+| User segments are not static.
+At any point, you can return to a segment and make

-User segments are not static.
-At any point, you can return to a segment and make changes to its membership.
-Any changes you make will be applied to any price lists or other features associated with the segment.
+| changes to its membership.
+Any changes you make will be applied to any price

-$$$
+| lists or other features associated with the segment.

-## Creating a User Segment [](id=creating-a-user-segment)
+## Creating a User Segment

 1. Go to *Site Menu* &rarr; *Commerce* &rarr; *User Segments*.